 180.02.
 Psychological Aspects of Treatment Planning.
 (1) Sp.
-Plainfield
+Seminar 1 hour, Plainfield

 This course integrates students' basic training from the specialty courses in dentistry with knowledge of the psychological considerations necessary to individualize treatment.
 Appropriate treatment may then be planned to the practitioners' awareness of the unique needs of patients.